Demo-AI-Edge-Crazy-Train/volcamp-2025-lab-statement/content/ai/retrain-model/index.en.md

 ### Fix the pipeline

 You can notice that this pipeline has 4 nodes and 2 bindings.
-1 binding is missing between the third (*transfer-learning.ipynb*) and fourth step (*comparison.ipynb*).
-Click on the black dot on the right hand side of the third step (*transfer-learning.ipynb*).
-Hold down the mouse key until you reached the black dot of the left hand side of the fourth step (*comparison.ipynb*).
+1 binding is missing between the third (*transfer-learning*) and fourth step (*comparison*).
+Click on the black dot on the right hand side of the third step (*transfer-learning*).
+Hold down the mouse key until you reached the black dot of the left hand side of the fourth step (*comparison*).

 You should have a similar result at the end:
 ![full-pipeline](full-pipeline.png)